interTwin-eu/itwinai/docs/explain_workflows.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^
 The figure below shows a diagram of the simplest possible pipeline structure, using only the DataGetter, DataSplitter, and DataProcessor components.
 As the output of each component is suited to the input of its following component, they can be packaged sequentially in a Pipeline wrapper.
-Upon execution, each component will run in turn and automatically pass on its output through the execute() function that each component interfaces through.
+Upon execution, each component will run in turn and automatically pass on its output to the execute() function that each component interfaces through.

 .. image:: figures/simple_pipeline.png
     :alt: Diagram of a simple pipeline structure